ftjuh/I2Cwrapper/README.md

 ## UcglibI2C

 This module, introduced in v0.5.0, supports all TFT and other displays supported by [Ucglib](https://github.com/olikraus/ucglib).
 The display type and the pins it is connected to have to be specified in `UcglibI2C_firmware.h` at compile time, as well as the fonts that will be available on the target.
 See the documentation at the head of `UcglibI2C_firmware.h` .

+Three of the original Ucglib examples are included as demonstration.
+Note that the extra delays used there might need or allow for adjustment in your own setup (see below).

 ### UcglibI2C restrictions